 - Sound system

-- And a lot of wires to connect all the equipments together
+- And a lot of wires to interlink all the equipments together

 ICT Lab in Schools NOW:

-At iDream Education, since our inception we have been working to research and finetune the design of ICT Labs in schools.
-The purpose is to :
+At iDream Education, we have been working on researching and finetuning the design of ICT Labs in schools to

-- Make the hardware setup, usage & maintenance very easy
+- Make the hardware implementation, usage & maintenance very easy

-- To build a proactive interest in students to learn and provide them a personalised platform to enable them to cover up previous learning gaps
+- To build a proactive interest in students to learn and provide them with a personalised platform to learn at their own pace

-To know more about the benefits of ICT Labs for schools, teachers & students and the challenges faced in its implementation and how the government is overcoming these challenges, please do read our more detailed blog on this link.
+To know more about the advantages of ICT Lab or tablet based learning, and the challenges of the implementation of the old ICT Lab, and how the government is overcoming these challenges, please do read our more detailed blog on this link.

-If you would like to know more about TabLab and PC Free Smart Class, please do visit our website https://www.idreameducation.org/ or simply write in the comments sections, your questions and we will happily get back to you.
+If you would like to know more about TabLab, please write to us at email@example.com.
+You can also leave your comments below, and we will be happy to get back to you.